avivace/debian-quickstart/index.md

 ## FAQ
 ### Debian releases
 > Is *jessie* the stable?
-If I have "stable" in my sources.list what distro am I tracking?
+If I have "stable" in my sources.list what release am I tracking?

 Read [SourcesList](https://wiki.debian.org/SourcesList) and [DebianReleases](https://wiki.debian.org/DebianReleases).